PIMCO fund buys first European properties

-Investors have been so spooked by Europe's sovereign debt crisis and the gloomy economic outlook that many have not yet dared to venture outside the best neighbourhoods of London, Paris and Berlin.
+Investors have been so spooked by Europe's sovereign debt crisis and the gloomy economic outlook that many have not yet dared to venture outside the best neighborhoods of London, Paris and Berlin.

-The shopping centres are in British towns and cities such as Leamington Spa and Hull and were sold by insurance company Zurich Assurance, it said in a statement.
+The shopping centers are in British towns and cities such as Leamington Spa and Hull and were sold by insurance company Zurich Assurance, it said in a statement.

 PIMCO has invested 90 percent of the equity in the joint venture, which intends to make more purchases.

-Falling sales have forced values of shopping centres outside the best UK locations down by as much as 40 percent since the financial crisis, property consultant Colliers International said.
+Falling sales have forced values of shopping centers outside the best UK locations down by as much as 40 percent since the financial crisis, property consultant Colliers International said.

 "This potentially sets a blueprint for additional capital to come into the market.
 We know this type of equity is probably sitting on the sidelines waiting to come in and it needed a partner who knew the market," said Jefferies analyst Robbie Duncan.